 - Burke Museum of Natural History and Culture

 - Cherry Blossom at the University of Washington

 - Seattle Premium Outlets

 It was a very nice little trip!
 I should totally do this more often.
-I biggest impression is the food.
+My biggest impression is the food.
 We loved Din Tai Fung so much and at the end visited the restaurant twice.
-Toulouse Petit brought me some New Orlean style food, which was also a brand new experience.
+Toulouse Petit introduced me some New Orlean style food, which was also a brand new experience.
 I can’t wait to explore more Canadian and US cities!